 History and description

-The Trofei di Mario has been called thus since the Middle Ages, even though the two trophies that used to adorn it can nowadays be seen on the balustrade of the Campidoglio.
+The Trofei di Mario has been called thus since the Middle Ages, even though the two trophies that used to adorn it have since been moved to the balustrade of the Campidoglio.

 For a long time is was thought that the monument was a memorial dedicated to the victory by Gaius Marius on the Cimbri and Teutones (101 BC).

 In reality the monument is of a more recent origin.
 It was a monumental fountain built in 226 AD, at the end of a branche of either the Acqua Claudia or the Anio Novus Aqueduct.